10igeorge/java-sqldatabase/README.md

 This software is licensed under the MIT license.

-Copyright (c) 2016 Polina Nenchev and Michael Schennum
+Copyright (c) 2016 Isabelle George and Michael Schennum